pfehrmann/boolean-lists/README.md

 ## Setup

-- Install and setup docker and docker-compose
+- Install and setup docker and docker compose
 - Setup your .env file.
 See below for details
+- Generate the API files, see below
 - Run `docker-compose up`

 ## General information